 In 2020, Typhoon Ulysses forced residents of Marikina, Rizal, and other low-lying areas to evacuate and plead for help through social media, awaiting rescue for more than 48 hours.

-This gave birth to an online bayanihan.
+This gave birth to online bayanihan.
 Friends contacted other friends to extend assistance to those badly hit by the typhoon.
 There was enough information to share, including the exact locations of typhoon victims and their current conditions.

 In short, a wide social network can quickly disseminate information for rescue operations and emergency situations.

-8. Learn Emergency and Survival Skills
+🚨 Learn Emergency and Survival Skills

 Cardiopulmonary resuscitation (CPR), wound care, and cooking are just some important skills you can learn.
-Use these skills in any situation, even in non-conventional ones.
+Use these skills in any situation, even non-conventional ones.
 Basic carpentry and electrical repair, or even hair cutting and grooming can also be a source of income to help you financially.

 Final Thoughts